Work with rows

 This section appears if you choose Photo, Video, Slideshow, or Parallax as the background type.
 You can select a color overlay and manipulate the opacity to show more or less of the underlying background.

-Usually a background cover overlay is done using a semitransparent white or black color to improve legibility of content on top of the row background, but in some cases a semi-transparent color is used for design effect.
+Usually a background color overlay is done using a semitransparent white or black color to improve legibility of content on top of the row background, but in some cases a semi-transparent color is used for design effect.

 Assign a shape overlay to the top or bottom edge of the row.
 See the article on row shape overlays.